Star Trek at LYRATEK.COM

 The 2009 derivative Trilogy Sets

 If you are in Region 1 (Canada or the U.S.), your options are still a bit limited at this time.
-"Star Trek III: The Search for Spock" is still only available in the full "Summit Six Pack" or this "Trilogy" box set featuring Star Trek II: The Wrath of Khan, Star Trek III: The Search for Spock, and Star Trek IV: The Voyage Home.
-It is available in Blu Ray format or standard DVD.
+The new 2009 standard DVD derivative version of "Star Trek III: The Search for Spock" is still only available in the full "Summit Six Pack" or this "Trilogy" box set featuring Star Trek II: The Wrath of Khan, Star Trek III: The Search for Spock, and Star Trek IV: The Voyage Home.
+The trilogy set is also available for Blu Ray.

 Yeah, it's confusing.
 It may be wise to hang on to your 2-disc Special Collector's Editions, or seek them out if you don't already have them, until Paramount gets its act together regarding the new re-releases.